RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 ![openshift_login]({% image_path openshift_login.png %})

-When you login with your credential, you will see `Display Token` link:
+When you login with your credential, you will see `Display Token` link in the redirected page.

 ![openshift_login]({% image_path display_token_link.png %})